What is cat grass?

 There is just one caveat: if your cat is vomiting every day, something is wrong and you should bring her to a vet immediately.

 -> TIP: If you have multiple cats, consider giving each their own piece of grass.
-They will thank you for it: cats don’t like having to compete over their resources.
+Why?
+Well, as we wrote inn our article on puzzle dispensers, cats don’t like it when they have to compete over their resources with other cats.

-The answer is yes, as long as you buy a species that is sold specifically for cats, your cat should have problems eating grass.
-No substances found in grass are toxic to felines, and there are fortunately no known cases of cats dieing from eating too much cat grass.
+The answer is yes, as long as you buy a species that is sold specifically for cats, your cat should not get problems from eating this grass.
+It may in fact be a safer alternative to your neighbours’ grass, which could be contaminated with pesticides.
+No substance found in catgrass is toxic to felines, and there are also no known cases of cats dieing from eating too much cat grass.

 But other plants cán be dangerous..